vans163/websocket2-drafts/websocket2-over-http2.md

 ## Client Handshake Request

-The client MUST send the path and the authority to the server, the server is responsible for verifing the authority and validating it.
+The client MUST send the path and the authority to the server, the server is responsible for verifying the authority and validating it.

 The client MUST send a websocket2-version header that MUST specify